 Like most independent schools, The Bank Street School for Children uses an outside service called TADS (Tuition Aid Data Services) as a trusted third party to help us objectively evaluate a family’s ability to pay tuition.
 TADS analyzes the information you provide on your application and computes a recommended family contribution for tuition.
 The Financial Aid Committee then uses this figure as the basis for calculating the Financial Aid Award for your family.

 The Application should be submitted online at TADS.
 Paper copies of the application forms are also available from TADS.
 Please call them at 800-477-8237 to receive these.
 Please note that TADS charges a processing fee of $34 that must be included with your application and forms.
-Applications for the 2014-2015 School Year will be available on October 1st (for current families) and on November 1st (for applying families).
+Applications for the 2016-2017 School Year will be available on October 1st (for current families) and on November 1st (for applying families).
 Financial Aid applications must be completed by November 1st (for current families) and January 1st (for applying families).